Traveling Tips While Following the Low FODMAP Diet

 If you are just getting started on the low FODMAP diet Elimination Phase, you may want to wait until after your trip, as combining multiple factors (including stress and inconsistent eating routines) may not give you the best results.
 Also, you want to try to enjoy your holiday as much as possible, therefore, starting a brand new, complicated food plan may not be ideal. *Note: If your doctor or dietitian has suggested you start the diet now, include them in your trip planning to be sure you’re getting started on the right foot.

-It’s not likely they will have low FODMAP meals per se, but you may be able to get advance access to the menus and be able to select a few items you can eat. *Warning: A gluten-free meal doesn’t always mean safe.
-Be sure to double check for high FODMAP ingredients in the meal, such as onion or garlic.
-Read our Finding Low FODMAP Food Options at Airports article and see our travel tip for snacks below if you can’t find anything that looks safe.
+It’s not likely they will have low FODMAP meals per se, but you may be able to get advance access to the menus and be able to select a few items you can eat. *Warning: A gluten-free meal doesn’t always mean its is low FODMAP.
+Be sure to double-check for high FODMAP ingredients in the meal, such as onion or garlic.
+Read our Finding Low FODMAP Food Options at Airports article and see our travel tip for snacks below if you can’t find anything that looks appropriate.

 You don’t need an entire backpack full, but make sure you have some snacks you know sit well with you for travel in-between cities, on long flights and/or for those times you know you will be away from a proper grocery store or market.
 Safe crackers, cheese, nut butter, trail mix, muesli bars (like our Soft & Chewy Granola Bars), fruit or cookies/biscuits can make a satisfying meal in a pinch.